matthaws/react-workshop/README.md

 ### Learning Goals

-Graduates of the aA curriculum have a solid foundational understanding of using the React framework.
-However, there is not time in the course to cover many of its features or common design patterns used in React development.
+Graduates of the aA curriculum have a solid foundational understanding of the React framework.
+However, there is not time in the course to cover many of its features or some common design patterns used in React development.
 In this workshop, we will be exploring and demoing the following React features:

 * type checking with propTypes & using default props
 * interacting with the native DOM via refs